-Put simply, salvage cars are cars that are no longer considered fit for use on the road by your insurance company.
-If your vehicle has been in an accident, stolen or weather-damaged and the repairs will cost more than the car is worth or more than you are willing to spend, you can donate it to charity with Giveacar.
+Salvage cars are cars that are no longer considered fit for use on the road by your insurance company.
+If your vehicle has been in an accident, stolen, or weather-damaged and the repairs will cost more than the car is worth or more than you are willing to spend, you can donate it to charity with Giveacar.

-Giveacar are the car donation experts because we have the experience and know-how on the best option to raise the most amount of money for your charity.
-Depending on your vehicle’s make, model, mileage, MOT status, age, general condition and mechanical status we can devise which route to take.
+Giveacar are the car donation experts.
+We have the experience and know-how on the best option to raise the most amount of money for your charity.
+Depending on your vehicle’s make, model, mileage, MOT status, age, general condition, and mechanical status we devise which route to take.

-Donate your damaged salvage car to any of our 2000 registered charities or any other UK registered charity.
-Your donation helps support individuals up and down the country, so donate your vehicle with Giveacar for a quick and free collection.
+Donate your damaged salvage car to any of our 1600 registered charities or any other UK registered charity.
+Your donation helps support individuals up and down the country, so donate your salvage vehicle with Giveacar for a quick and free collection.